A Guide for History Department Doctoral Students

 This manual is intended to help doctoral students in the Department of History proceed through the PhD program.
 It describes what a typical full-time student will do from year to year.
 The guidelines assume that the student has entered with a BA degree or an MA in a different discipline; those entering with an MA in History (or having already taken some graduate coursework in History) should read the section about how to transfer in credits, etc., which may be found at the end of the section on the first two years.

-Most entering PhD students receive support, including a TA-ship that comes with a tuition waiver, health insurance, and a stipend, which the Department augments via a Milton Plesur scholarship.
-TA-ships do not cover mandatory university fees (information on fees is available on the Graduate School’s website).
-Students who make acceptable progress can expect to be appointed to a TA-ship for four years.
-The Department also offers approximately the equivalent of a TA stipend without teaching obligations for a year of research.
+Most entering PhD students receive a support package of five years that includes a tuition waiver, health insurance, and a stipend, which the Department augments via a Milton Plesur scholarship.
+Effective Fall 2021, the university will also cover mandatory university fees for funded PhD students (information on fees is available on the Graduate School’s website).
+To meet their service obligations for this support, students will normally serve as TAs during their second, third, and fifth years.
+Students should expect to take a research year, in which they do not serve as a TA or take courses, but instead dedicate the entirety of their time to dissertation research.
 The timing of the research year is up to the student and his/her adviser, but cannot be taken before the student has passed the qualifying exams and prospectus defense and has attained ABD (all-but-dissertation) status.

-If you have support from the university (fellowship and/or TA-ship) and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
+If you have support from the university as a funded PhD student, and are not a New York resident, you are expected to apply for New York residency when eligible to do so.
 The department staff can assist with this.
-If you don’t apply for New York residency in a timely way, you will be obliged to pay the difference between in-state and out-of-state tuition, a substantial amount of money.
+If you don’t apply for New York residency in a timely way, you will be obliged to pay the difference between in-state and out-of-state tuition—a substantial amount of money.

 First-time TAs are expected to enroll in the non-credit course HIS 701 (Proseminar on History Teaching) in the fall.
 HIS 701 is a six-week forum for conversations on techniques and resources for effective history teaching.
 Class meetings involve discussion of short readings and problems encountered in the classroom.
 The major written assignment is a first draft of a teaching portfolio.
 The course is open to all graduate students.
 New TAs who do not complete the course may lose their eligibility for appointment as TAs in future semesters.

-TA stipends are paid biweekly, beginning 09/18/2019.
-If you have a full academic year TA position, the payments are divided into 20 pay periods, so you will continue to receive pay over the winter break (semester TA-ships are paid over 10 pay periods).
-Academic year TA appointments will be paid through 06/10/2020, and the final paycheck is distributed 6/24/2020.
+TA stipends are paid biweekly.
+If you have a full academic year TA position, the payments are divided into 21 pay periods over ten months, so you will continue to receive pay over the winter break.
+You can view details about pay periods and check dates here.